 For most, Easter is a wonderful time of year.
 Schools (and even many employers) are closed, so families of all religions can celebrate together.
-Some paint boiled eggs, which are then hidden for children to find.
-Others use chocolates (or even toys) in the place of boiled eggs.
+Some paint boiled-eggs, then hide them for children to find.
+Others use chocolates (or even toys) in place of boiled eggs.
 In any case, they are hidden in places that aren’t obvious, but for obvious reasons aren’t too hard to find.

 Children then seek out these treats, which they enjoy and share.
 This is called the Easter Egg hunt.